 - spider webs

 - mini spiders.

 First take the tights and push the cocoon with the pointy end through one leg just till you're past the panty part (Tights have two parts, the pants part with a bit thicker material and the legs with thin material).
 Be careful not to rip the tight to much.

 Now cut it and tie the end.
 Your cocoon is now pointed upwards, hang it somewhere so that you have both hands free.
 Spray it with the white paint, all over and immediately cover it with the spiderwebs.

-I covered the nylon part of the tight too and tied it with a knot.
+I covered the nylon part of the tight too (so it looked like a big Spider String) and tied it with a knot.

-Now make a hole in the end of the tight, so it's easier to hand it up.
+Now make a hole in the end of the tight, so it's easier to hang it up.

 I hope I did explain everything, if not just ask.